How Any Industry Can Use Content Marketing

-Press releases, media interviews, guest blog contributions and podcast appearances are any brand owner’s dream.
-Some businesses naturally lend themselves to the idea of content marketing because they are media friendly.
-People love reading child success stories, celebrity news and entertainment articles.
+Press releases, media interviews, guest blog contributions, and podcast appearances are any brand owner’s dream.
+Some businesses naturally lend themselves to the idea of content marketing because they are media-friendly.
+People love reading child success stories, celebrity news, and entertainment articles.

 Marketing for Smaller Niches

-If you operate in an industry that is fewer medium friendly, and less “exciting” to the average consumer, then you need to find ways to build your traffic without having lots of email or RSS subscribers.
+If you operate in an industry that is less medium friendly, and less “exciting” to the average consumer, then you need to find ways to build your traffic without having lots of email or RSS subscribers.
 You won’t have the luxury of clickbait headlines or human interest stories – at least not ones that are easy to dream up, and almost write themselves.

-The Components of a Strong content Marketing Plan
+The Components of a Strong Content Marketing Plan

 When you are building a content marketing plan, you need to identify the audience you are trying to reach, the goals of the content, and how you will measure those goals.
-For most industries, those parts are relatively easy, but figuring out who will write the content, and what that content will be, may be harder.
+For most industries, those parts are relatively easy, but figuring out who will write the content, and what that content will be, maybe harder.
 How can you make something incredibly niche exciting?

 Don’t Take Yourself Seriously

-One of the best ways to turn a dry niche into an exciting story is to show your sense of humour.
+One of the best ways to turn a dry niche into an exciting story is to show your sense of humor.
 Find a way to relate your niche to popular culture.
 Memes and funny videos are a good starting point.
 Take a popular song and parody it.
 Find a funny angle to relate obscure facts.
 General Electric did a great job of this when they used Emojis to replicate the Periodic Table, for example.

 Make it a Game